csagariya/CMP-optimization/README.md

 | `sc3_30` | Full-sib GCA + SCA estimated from 30 progeny per cross |
 | `sc4_100` | Full-sib GCA + SCA estimated from 100 progeny per cross |

+This script is computationally intensive.
+For testing, reduce simulation-scale parameters such as `n_iterations`, `nf`, `snp`, `nr`, `reps_vec`, and `itr_grid` before running the full manuscript-scale workflow.

 ---

 ## Software requirements

-### User CMP optimization script
+### R implementation for CMP optimization

-Install R packages:
+Install CRAN packages:

 ```r
 install.packages(c("Matrix", "readxl", "openxlsx"))
 ```

 The script also requires the `gurobi` R package, which is installed with Gurobi Optimizer rather than from CRAN.
+A valid Gurobi installation and license are required.

+### Excel implementation

+The Excel workbook requires Microsoft Excel with Solver support enabled.

 ### Manuscript reproduction workflow

-Install or configure:
+Install CRAN packages:

 ```r
 install.packages(c(